What is Property Management? A Complete Guide for Michigan Property Owners

 Property managers are tasked with managing the financial aspects of the property.
 This includes setting and collecting rent based on market rates, creating and adhering to a property budget, and maintaining comprehensive records of all financial transactions.

 Effective financial management also involves optimizing operating costs and making strategic decisions to increase income and reduce expenditures.
+This need to take into account inflationary impacts, such as rising operating costs with utilities, insurance and labor.
+This also covers debt service and interest rate scenarios, incentives, and lifecycle cost analyses on upgrades.

 Compliance and Legal Issues